nrkno/core-components/packages/readme.md

 Note that these functions are optional to extend if your component doesn't require it in its lifecycle.
 Read more about [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) on MDN.

-## Browser support

-* Browsers: IE/Edge 11+ ([with polyfill](https://github.com/webcomponents/custom-elements)), Safari, Firefox, Chrome, Opera
-* Screen readers: MacOS/iOS: VoiceOver, Android: TalkBack , Windows: JAWS/NVDA

-## Motivation
-Despite [well documented accessibility specifications](https://www.w3.org/TR/wai-aria-practices-1.1/), best practice simply becomes unusable in several screen readers and browsers due to implementation differences. `@nrk/core-components` aims to provide the best possible good user experience regardless of browser, screen reader and other existing javascript.

-HTML form elements are accessible by nature, and have quite compatible and well documented native APIs.
-Best practices and styling tips is not a pure functionality concern, and therefore not covered by core-components, for now.

 ## Testing

-Due to the [lack of support for custom elements in jsdom](https://github.com/jsdom/jsdom/issues/1030) you need to use a headless browser environment like [puppeteer](https://github.com/GoogleChrome/puppeteer) to write your unit tests involving core components.
-Alternatively, it may be possible to [patch the default jsdom environment](https://github.com/jsdom/jsdom/issues/1030#issuecomment-486974452) to support custom elements.
-For an example on how to do it with puppeteer, see [our unit tests](https://github.com/nrkno/core-components/blob/master/packages/core-datepicker/core-datepicker.test.js).
+Due to the [lack of support for custom elements in jsdom](https://github.com/jsdom/jsdom/issues/1030) you need to use a headless browser environment like [puppeteer](https://github.com/GoogleChrome/puppeteer) or [protractor](https://www.protractortest.org/) to write your unit tests involving core components.
+For an example on how to do it with protractor, see [our unit tests](https://github.com/nrkno/core-components/blob/master/packages/core-datepicker/core-datepicker.test.js).